Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 - ***Quality of life features:***
 	- Aim assist and projectile trajectory options per-player.
 	- Basic cheats for players who wish to use them.
-	- Crosshair stickiness options to allow for easier object selection.
+	- Crosshair sensitivity and stickiness options to allow for easier object selection.
 	- Customizable player movement and rotation speeds.
 	- Debug menu and dedicated debug binds to resolve issues on-the-fly.
 	- Equip favorited items/spells via cycling or through radial selection of hotkeyed items with the right stick.
 	- Exchange items between player 1 and companion players.
 	- Friendly fire toggleable per-player.
-	- Loot all grabbed items or all items from a targeted container or corpse.
+	- Loot all grabbed items, all items from a targeted container or corpse, or all nearby loose items or items in containers.
 	- Menu border overlay color-coded to show which player is in control of open menus.
 	- Special action bind with a varying effect based on what weapons/magic the player has equipped.
 	- Teleport to other players.